ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/.github/CONTRIBUTING.md

 # Asking Questions

 We don't use GitHub as a support forum.
-If you have issues with the APIs or have a question about the Watson services, see [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-watson+swift).
+If you have issues with the APIs or have a question about the Push Notification services, refer https://cloud.ibm.com/docs/mobilepush?topic=mobilepush-mp-report-problem

 # Reporting Issues